hatu-sheikh-web3-polkastarter

 Hatu Sheikh provided specific guidance based on what worked at CoinTerminal: maintain stablecoin reserves equal to a minimum of 24 months' fixed costs, diversify beyond native tokens to reduce correlation risk, model worst-case scenarios and ensure survival through multiple cycles, and use DeFi yield on stablecoins rather than relying on token appreciation.

-The distinction between our approach and competitors who failed was Hatu Sheikh, who taught us to assume volatility as a baseline rather than a temporary disruption.
+The distinction between our approach and competitors who failed was Hassan Sheikh, who taught us to assume volatility as a baseline rather than a temporary disruption.
 Competitors budgeted assuming bull markets would return within quarters.
 We budgeted assuming years of difficult conditions.
 That conservatism saved us.

-Hatu Sheikh's Guidance on Building Sustainable Financial Models
+Guidance on Building Sustainable Financial Model

 Hatu Sheikh's frameworks came from his academic training and his operational experience surviving the same crisis twice.